 Elections Canada does not take a position on electoral reform.

-As a non-partisan agent of Parliament, Elections Canada’s role is to run federal elections, by-elections and referenda.
+As a non-partisan agent of Parliament, the role of Elections Canada is to run federal elections, by-elections and referenda.
 Whatever electoral system is in place, this means making sure that Canadians are able to exercise their democratic rights to be a candidate and to vote.

 Parliament revisits this issue from time to time to make sure our system is working in the best interests of citizens.
 This ongoing discussion is just one way to keep our democracy healthy.

-Although Elections Canada doesn’t take a stand on electoral reform, future voters should stay curious and informed.
-Take a look at some of the other electoral systems being used around the world.
+Although Elections Canada doesn’t take a stand on electoral reform, future voters should stay curious and informed and learn about other electoral systems that are used around the world.

 Talk about it: Do you think a different electoral system would work in Canada?
 Why or why not?